Dishagupta224/Touchless_controls/README.md

 The proposed model uses technologies like OpenCV and MediaPipes for recognizing user images which are being inputted from the camera which is the input sensor.
 This image is then processed using MediaPipes and OpenCV.
 The proposed model has features like zooming images, controlling cursor, performing left-click, right-click, scrolling, changing windows and copy-paste.
 The user can control the zoom-in and the zoom-out feature by making a “L-shaped” gesture using both of his hand.
 The image can be expanded by distancing your both palms and it can be compressed by bringing your palms closed.
 The feature of controlling the cursor could be performed by moving the index finger.
 We can perform left-click by using a combination of index finger and the middle finger.
 The right-click by using a combination of index finger, middle finger and the ring finger.
 We can also perform tasks like opening new tabs, scrolling, copy-paste and typing.

 <h3>Proposed Solutions</h3>
-	Creating a computer vision-based system for identifying, recording, and comprehending gestures is the aim of this project.
+•	Creating a computer vision-based system for identifying, recording, and comprehending gestures is the aim of this project.
-	Using simple web camera and laptop as hardware and human gestures to control the screen to reduce the cost.
+•	Using simple web camera and laptop as hardware and human gestures to control the screen to reduce the cost.
-	Using python libraries to achieve basic functionalities just by hand gestures.
+•	Using python libraries to achieve basic functionalities just by hand gestures.

-<h3>**Components of the Model**</h3>
+<h3>Components of the Model</h3>
-**Hardware:**
+Hardware:
-Laptop/Computer
+•Laptop/Computer
-Web camera
+•Web camera

-**Software:**
+Software:
-Python
+•Python
-PyCharm
+•PyCharm
-OpenCV
+•OpenCV
-Mediapipes
+•Mediapipes

 <h3>Description of the components</h3>
-**Open CV**
+Open CV
 Open CV is an open- source library which is a tool for image processing and performing computer vision tasks.
 It has around 2500 optimized algorithms.
 It is used for face detection, objection tracking, landmark detection, etc.
 Media Pipe
 Media Pipe is a cross-platform pipeline framework to build custom machine learning solutions for live and streaming media.
 In reference for hand detection, we can use palm detection model of Media Pipe pipeline which will return an oriented hand bounding box from the full image.

-**Google Vision API vs OpenCV?**
+Google Vision API vs OpenCV?
 •	Although Google Cloud Vision API easier to use, OpenCV is easier to set up and administer.
 •	According to the reviewers OpenCV fulfills the business needs better than Google Cloud Vision API.
 •	OpenCV’s feature updates and roadmaps are more preferred than Google Cloud Vision API.